These Green Chile Chicken Enchiladas are loaded with chiles, chicken and cheese. Super easy recipe, that’s perfect for a quick weeknight meal!

 Typically, this recipe makes about 12 enchiladas.
 I decided to freeze the other half on mine because it was just my hubby and I that night.
 Frying the tortilla for a few seconds on each side helps ensure the enchiladas don’t get soggy after baking them with the added sauce.

-What is it about Mexican food, I mean I could eat it everyday and never complain.
 Here are a few of my Mexican inspired favorites!

 - Easy Chicken Enchiladas